buk7456/FreeTX/doc/logical_switches.md

 <a id="section_id_throttle_timer_advanced"></a>
 ### Example 5: Throttle timer (advanced)
-Suppose we instead want the speed at which the timer runs to be proportional to the throttle value.
+Suppose we want the speed at which the timer runs to be proportional to the throttle value.
 Also if we have a throttle cut function on say SwA, we want the timer to only run when throttle cut is inactive.
 Assume our throttle source is the Y1 axis.